opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

 <br/><br/>

 1. **Positioning the Top Camera Over the Datum**
-    * Go to `Machine Controls` in the bottom left corner of OpenPnP and **jog the `Top Camera` to be roughly above the datum board**.
+    * Go to `Machine Controls` in the bottom left corner of OpenPnP and **jog the `Top Camera` to be centered above the datum board's homing fiducial**.
 <br/><br/>

-1. **Adjust the Exposure**.
+1. **Adjust the Top Camera Exposure**.
     * Return to `Machine Setup > Heads > ReferenceHead H1 > Cameras > OpenPnpCaptureCamera Top` to adjust the exposure.
 This will help us through the rest of the calibration.
     * In the `OpenPnpCaptureCamera Top` go to the `Device Settings` tab and locate the `Properties` section.
     * We will only be touching the exposure slider.
 All other sliders should be left to their default.
     * Located the `Exposure` slider and click on the check box labeled `Auto`.
-Allow the camera to attempt to auto focus.
+The camera will attempt to find the correct exposure.
-    * Then, uncheck the `Auto` box to ensure we are now in "manual adjustment" mode.
+    * Then, **uncheck** the `Auto` box to ensure we are now in "**manual adjustment**" mode.
     * Adjust the `Exposure` slider until the Datum Board is easy to see.
 This is a preliminary adjustment—you'll fine-tune it later.
       ![Adjust exposure](images/adjust-exposure-2.webp)
+    !!! caution "Not seeing anything in the top camera feed?"
+        Ensure the lens caps on the top camera has been removed.
 <br/><br/>

 ---